 The mission of the Campbell Historical Museum and Ainsley House is to interpret and preserve, in innovative and meaningful ways, the history of the Campbell area from its pioneer beginnings to today's 21st century setting, and to relate that history within the broader context of the Santa Clara Valley and encompassing region.

 FREE Children (7 and younger)

 FREE Museum Members

 The Ainsley House is a 1925 historical structure that was not built for ADA accessibilities.
-The two story home is not fully accessible to all persons with disabilities.
-The Carriage House Visitor’s Center and Museum Store is accessible on the ground level.
+The two-story home is not fully accessible to all persons with disabilities.
+The Carriage House Visitor’s Center and Museum Store are accessible on the ground level.

 Accessible parking and site access is located in the Campbell Library parking lot.